rackerlabs/auter/README.md

 There are also cases when other options are more suitable:
  - I want to update nightly and handle reboots manually: yum-cron or dnf-automatic
- - I want to manage updates via a central management console: RHN Satellite configuration management systems such as Chef or Puppet
+ - I want to manage updates via a central management console: RHN Satellite, or configuration management systems such as Chef or Puppet

 ## Installation
 Auter is available for RHEL and its derivatives via the EPEL repository.